cedmax/create-react-app-ts/packages/react-scripts/template/README.md

 ## Syntax Highlighting in the Editor

 To configure the syntax highlighting in your favorite text editor, head to the [relevant Babel documentation page](https://babeljs.io/docs/editors) and follow the instructions.
 Some of the most popular editors are covered.

+To configure syntax highlighting for Typescript, you can check [this page](https://github.com/Microsoft/TypeScript/wiki/TypeScript-Editor-Support) in Microsoft's Typescript wiki.

 ## Displaying Lint Output in the Editor